Kiran7007/Interview-Preparation/docs/android.md

 -   Prototype when uncertainty is high.
 -   Align with the team.
 -   Document important decisions.

-Avoid making the discussion about who is technically right.
+- Avoid making the discussion about who is technically right.

-Interview Answer:
-> Understand the other proposal.
 ---
 ## What delivery metrics matter for an Android team?
-Important metrics include:
+- Important metrics include:

--   Cycle time
+    1. Cycle time
--   Deployment frequency
+    2. Deployment frequency
--   Defect escape rate
+    3. Defect escape rate
--   Crash-free users
+    4. Crash-free users
--   ANR rate
+    5. ANR rate
--   Build duration
+    6. Build duration
--   Test stability
+    7. Test stability
--   Release rollback rate
+    8. Release rollback rate

-Do not optimize one metric alone.
+- Do not optimize one metric alone.

-For example, reducing cycle time by skipping tests can increase production defects.
+- For example, reducing cycle time by skipping tests can increase production defects.

-Interview Answer:
-> Important metrics include: Cycle time Deployment frequency Defect escape rate Crash-free users ANR rate Build duration Test stability Release rollback rate Do not optimize one metric alone.
 ---
 ## How would you reduce Android app startup time?
 -   Remove unnecessary initialization from `Application`.